Free Clipart and Pictures

 player to win both in the same year.

-card file of his favorite magazine articles.
-That is how he got the idea
+a card file of his favorite magazine articles.
+His card file is his

 for Reader's Digest.

 1954...Ellis Island closes its doors.
 Ellis Island opened

 in 1892.
 From 1892 to 1954 more than 12 million immigrants entered the

 1980...Voyager 1 flies by Saturn.
 Multiple rings are seen,

 1850...Robert Louis Stevenson, the author of Treasure